-P2.6.3.1 Pre-Charge Request Output No. 6563
+P2.6.3.1 Pre-Charge Request Output

-Set the pre-charge command digital output.
+Set pre-charge command digital output.

 No. Name Description

 0 None No output is selected.

 Available digital output and relay terminals A dynamically generated selection of available digital output and relay terminals is presented as an option.
-The specific set depends on the type and number of I/O options installed in the system.
+The specific set depends on the type and number of I/O options installed in